DanielShteinbok/Linphone_registration_investigation/README.md

 <details>
 	<summary>Click here to read about the investigation</summary>

-LinphoneTransports object is created, configured to set the UDP port to 0 (disable it) and the tcp port to 5060.
+LinphoneTransports struct is created, configured to set the UDP port to 0 (disable it) and the tcp port to 5060.
 This LinphoneTransports struct is then set as the transport for the LinphoneCore being used.

 It is confirmed that the LinphoneCore's port settings are as intended.